vfarcic/devops26/manuscript/17-progressive-delivery.md

     --version 1.1.7
 ```

 NOTE: the command may fail due to the order Helm applies CRD resources.
-Rerunning the command again should fix it.
+Re-running the command again should fix it.

 NOTE: Istio is resource heavy and the cluster is likely going to scale up.
 That might slow down some activities.